 About Our Town

-Enjoy a latte at one of our coffeehouses or dine al fresco at a sidewalk cafe.
-Indulge in high tea or a candlelit dinner at one of Haddonfield's many restaurants.
+Indulge in high tea or a craft brewed draft at our brewery.
 Get away from it all at the Haddonfield Inn, an enchanting Victorian Bed and Breakfast, totally updated and completely charming.
 Relax with a massage or a facial at one of the many full-service salons throughout town.
 Order a gourmet basket or a room full of flowers.
 Haddonfield offers it all!
 Shopping in Haddonfield is for the civilized.
 Courtesy is the norm, friendliness is common.
 Walking the tree-lined streets and enjoying windows decorated with panache make shopping a rejuvenating experience.

 FORM OF GOVERNMENT